Woman accused of luring slain real estate agent to her death

 Elsa Segura, 28, of Fridley, was charged Friday in Hennepin County court with one count of kidnapping.
 Segura is accused of luring 28-year-old Monique Baugh to a home that was for sale.
 Two men are accused of kidnapping Baugh in a rental truck.

 Segura allegedly tried to lure Baugh to the Maple Grove home on Dec.
-30, but Baugh left with another real estate agent.
+30, but Baugh was with another real estate agent.

 Baugh was found fatally shot, her hands bound by tape, in a north Minneapolis alley on Dec.
 31. Her boyfriend was shot in the couple’s Minneapolis home with their two young daughters present but survived.